 Timothy Divoll Indiana State University Ph.D.
-Candidate Terre Haute, IN Email: tdivoll@sycamores.indstate.edu Timothy is a doctoral student in Biology at Indiana State University.
-Prior to starting that in 2014, he received a M.S. in Biology at the University of Southern Maine in Portland, Maine, and a B.S. in Biology at Worcester State University in Massachusetts.
+Student Terre Haute, IN Email: tdivoll@sycamores.indstate.edu Timothy Divoll is a doctoral student in Biology at Indiana State University.
+Prior to starting that in 2014, he received an M.S. in Biology at the University of Southern Maine in Portland, Maine, and a B.S. in Biology at Worcester State University in Massachusetts.
 Timothy's research focuses on the foraging ecology of endangered bats-how they select and use foraging habitat, how they interact with their prey, and how they respond to changes on the landscape-in human-modified habitats in central Indiana.
-Timothy's current project funded by the ACRP Graduate Research Award investigates how a colony of Indiana bats (Myotis sodalis) responded to development of new runways, highway interchanges, commercial development, and creation of mitigation habitat near the Indianapolis International Airport over a 20-year period, 1997-2016.
-He has studied bat ecology since 2007 and has been involved in endangered bat presence/absence surveys for domestic gas and oil development in the eastern US since 2009.
+His current project investigates how a colony of Indiana bats (Myotis sodalis) responded to the development of new runways, highway interchanges, commercial development, and creation of mitigation habitat near the Indianapolis International Airport over a 20-year period, 1997-2016.
+Timothy has studied bat ecology since 2007 and has been involved in endangered bat presence/absence surveys for domestic gas and oil development in the eastern US since 2009.
+During the program year 2016-2017, Timothy won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Airport Expansion and Endangered Bats: Development and Mitigation Actions Near the Indianapolis International Airport."

-Derek Doran Wright State University Assistant Professor Dayton, OH Email: derek.doran@wright.edu Derek Doran is an Assistant Professor in the Department of Computer Science & Engineering at Wright State University in Dayton, OH.
-He directs the Web and Complex Systems Lab in the department, which carries out applied and theoretical work in large-scale network and relational data analysis, social informatics, Web mining, and distributed systems performance modeling.
-He is an author on over 40 publications, four of which have been recognized with best paper awards and nominations, and is an inventor on three patents (one pending).
-Derek's ACRP Graduate Research Award supported the development of analytic, realistic, and easy-to-use performance models of airport security checkpoints.
-Derek received his Ph.D. from the University of Connecticut in 2014. is a National Science Foundation East-Asia and Pacific Summer Institutes Fellow, and prior to joining Wright State, was a twice Summer Alumni of Bell Labs, a visiting researcher at the Dependable Distributed Systems and Networks Lab at National Taiwan University, and an Interim Researcher in the (Big) Data Analytics team at ABB U.S. Corporate Research.
-More information is available at: http://knoesis.wright.edu/doran.
+Derek Doran Tenet3 Director of Research and Development Dayton, OH Email: derek.doran@wright.edu Derek Doran has a joint appointment as a tenured Associate Professor in the Department of Computer Science & Engineering at Wright State University and as Director of Research at Tenet3 LLC in Dayton, OH.
+He leads a team of AI and Cybersecurity researchers in supporting U.S. Air Force and related DoD projects while directing the Web and Complex Systems Research Lab at Wright State.
+Derek was recently selected to serve as a U.S. Fulbright Scholar for Iceland in early 2020.
+He received his Ph.D. from the University of Connecticut in 2014, is a National Science Foundation East-Asia and Pacific Summer Institutes Fellow, was a twice Summer Alumni of Bell Labs, a visiting researcher at the Dependable Distributed Systems and Networks Lab at National Taiwan University, and Interim Researcher in the (Big) Data Analytics team at ABB U.S. Corporate Research.
+During the program year 2012-2013, Derek won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "An Analytic Model of Airport Security Checkpoint Screening Times."

-Jeffrey Eloff Sonic Automotive Inc.

-Operations Research Specialist Charlotte, NC Email: jeff@jeffeloff.com Jeff Eloff is currently employed with Sonic Automotive, providing industry analysis, business forecasts and assistance in the development of new and used automotive vehicle pricing and inventory optimization models.
+Jeff Eloff Sonic Automotive Inc. Operations Research Specialist Charlotte, NC Email: jeff@jeffeloff.com Jeff Eloff is currently employed with Sonic Automotive, providing industry analysis, business forecasts, and assistance in the development of new and used automotive vehicle pricing and inventory optimization, models.
 He holds a Master's degree in Economics with a specialization in Applied Econometrics and received his Ph.D. in the Spatially Integrated Social Science program from the University of Toledo in December 2014.
-His dissertation addressed the interplay between publicly-funded transportation investments and the spatial economy.
-While a graduate student at the University of Toledo, Jeff won an award as part of the ACRP Graduate Research Award Program for academic year 2013-2014, preparing research on "Airport Infrastructure Investments in Light of Network Effects."
+Jeff's dissertation addressed the interplay between publicly-funded Transportation investments and the spatial economy.
+While a graduate student at the University of Toledo, Jeff won an award as part of the ACRP Graduate Research Award Program for the program year 2013-2014, preparing research on "Airport Infrastructure Investments in Light of Network Effects."